 Serving Brussels for more than 50 years with its welcoming, supportive community, St John’s International School is accredited by the Middle States Association and the European Council of International Schools.
-The school offers the IB diploma, along with the related Primary Years programmes (PYP).
+The school offers the IB diploma, along with the related Primary Years programs (PYP).
 The American High School Diploma and Advanced Placement Examinations are also available.

 Founded in 1964 today the school welcomes students from more than 60 nations and from all faiths.
-The school has an excellent academic record, with more than 95 percent of graduates going to university.
+The school has an excellent academic record, with more than 95% of graduates going to university.
 Additionally, St. John’s offers a wide array of support Services cares for children with special learning needs.

 French is taught every day from age three, and German and Spanish are offered from age 13.
 The school offers many sports and extra-curricular activities, performing arts and computer-based learning.
 St. John’s holistic approach to education also has an emphasis on drama, dance, music and the visual arts.

 Located 15 minutes south of Brussels and five minutes from the battle ground of Napoleon, the school is housed in modern buildings in a calm, residential area.
 Bus service is available in the greater Brussels’ area.

 For middle and high school students that requiring boarding, the school provides has now added a boarding house.